 A recent study has also reported the benefits of oxytocin for the treatment of autism symptoms.
 Oxytocin can also affect different anti-stress functions, such as the reduction of blood pressure and cortisol levels, reducing anxiety, and increasing tolerance to pain.

 Oxytocin nasal spray is also being investigated for the treatment of migraine headaches with some promising results.
 The doses used were from 15 to 60iu daily.

 We recommend using:

 (1) Oxytocin injections subcutaneously (SC) as it is easy to administer yourself at home.
 We also offer a new needle-free injector for easy, pain free injections.
-For more information on our needle-free injector click here.
+Contact us for details.

 (2) Oxytocin Nasal Sprays – Studies have proven oxytocin nasal spray increases serum oxytocin levels which is a convenient and easy way to administer oxytocin.
 Our laboratory produces a range of sterile oxytocin nasal sprays available with a doctors prescription.
 It may also be administered sublingually and is also available in this form however we recommend the injection or nasal spray instead as they are the most effective.